 Core cover includes

-Worldwide cover (excluding USA and Caribbean), inpatient cover, outpatient cover, emergency dental cover, personal accident cover, evacuation and repatriation cover
+Worldwide cover (excluding the USA and Caribbean), inpatient cover, outpatient cover, emergency dental cover, personal accident cover, evacuation and repatriation cover

-Worldwide cover (excluding USA and Caribbean), inpatient cover, outpatient cover, emergency dental cover, evacuation and repatriation cover
+Worldwide cover (excluding the USA and Caribbean), inpatient cover, outpatient cover, emergency dental cover, evacuation and repatriation cover

-Worldwide cover (excluding USA and Caribbean), inpatient cover, outpatient cover, cancer cover, routine dental care, evacuation and repatriation cover
+Worldwide cover (excluding the USA and Caribbean), inpatient cover, outpatient cover, cancer cover, routine dental care, evacuation and repatriation cover

 Pre-existing condition cover for those with pre-existing ailments (non-congenital/hereditary) who require emergency cover for their pre-existing conditions.